lastrust/bunzz-cli/README.md

 - **bunzz -h:** Show help information and version details.

 - **bunzz init [options]:** Initialize a new Bunzz project.
-Currently the only provided option is hardhat, which will be used by default.
+The options you can use with this command include:

+  - `-p, --path <path>`: Path to the project folder (default: ".")
+  - `-h, --install-hardhat`: Install the latest version of Hardhat.
+  - `-o, --install-openzeppelin`: Install the latest version of OpenZeppelin.
+  - `-f, --force`: Force the creation of a new config file.
+  - `-v, --solidity-version <version>`: Specify the version of Solidity to use.

 - **bunzz deploy [options]:** Deploy contract through the Bunzz frontend.
 The options you can use with this command include: